vmware-archive/dependency-labeler/README.md

 ##### debian package list

 The `debian_package_list` requires `dpkg` to be a package on the image being instrumented on.
-If not present the dependency of type `The `debian_package_list` requires `dpkg` to be a package on the image being instrumented on.
+If not present the dependency of type The `debian_package_list` requires `dpkg` to be a package on the image being instrumented on.
 If not present the dependency of type `debian_package_list` will be omitted.

+`version` contains the _sha256_ of the `json` content of the metadata.
+Successive run of deplab on containers with the same `packages` and `apt_sources` are going to generate the same digest.

 The debian package list is generated with the following format.